Head of Outreach

 Why I joined Neurodiversity in Law: Pursuing a B.A. in Translation and Interpreting and my passion for languages has led me to teach Spanish, English and French to children and adults as a part time job or on a voluntary basis.
 Since I am not neurodivergent myself, it is during my time teaching that I became aware of the barriers, stigma and discouragement that two of my students, neurodivergent, faced both at school and in their professional careers.
 Drawing from my experiences, I decided to join Neurodiversity in Law to become an ally and advocate for the legal profession to become aware, inclusive, and embrace neurodiversity.

-Why I joined Neurodiversity in Law: I was diagnosed late with two neurodivergent conditions, during my GDL, aged 27.
-I have experienced symptoms since primary school, so simply knowing how my brain works has been life changing for me.
-I joined Neurodiversity in Law to eliminate stigma; to campaign for changes in legal recruitment practices; and to advocate for others in my position who may be afraid to speak up.
+Why I joined Neurodiversity in Law: I was diagnosed with two neurodivergent conditions during my GDL, when I was 27.
+Simply knowing how my brain works has been life-changing, both personally and academically.
+I joined Neurodiversity in Law to eliminate stigma; to campaign for changes in legal recruitment practices, and to advocate for others in my position.

 Why I joined Neurodiversity in Law: I was diagnosed with Dyslexia during my GCSE studies.
-I joined the organisation as I wanted to ensure that neurodivergent individuals understand that their differences should not prevent them from pursuing academic careers.
-I suffered with confidence towards academic study when I was younger, having been told at certain phases of my education that I would never be clever enough to succeed in law.
-I set out to prove this wrong, People should never feel that they can’t do something just because they are different.
-I believe there should be a platform to advocate on behalf of those with neurodivergent conditions and Neurodiversity in Law will act to fill this present gap within the legal profession.
+Because of this, I was initially deterred at further academic study, I joined the organisation to ensure that other neurodivergent individuals see that they can be successful in academic careers despite having neurodivergent conditions.
+People should never feel that they can’t do something just because they are different.
+I believe there should be a platform to advocate on behalf of those with neurodivergent conditions and a support network for those working within the legal profession.
+Neurodiversity in Law will act to fill this present gap.

 Status: I am currently studying for the Graduate Diploma in Law at The University of Law.